tcwicks/ChillX/README.md

 ### Custom serializer:

 Another significant challenge is GC overheads.
 The standard implementation of BitConverter creates a ridiculous amount of garbage from intermediaries.
 When aiming for high throughput what we end up with instead is 80% time spent in GC which is quite counter productive.
-This is the motivation behind ChillX.Serializer which uses a pool of managed buffers of primitive types.
+Resolving this issue is the motivation behind ChillX.Serializer which uses a pool of managed buffers of primitive types instead of temporary intermediaries.
+Additionally it includes a rewrite of BitConverter with significant added functionality.
+Serialization of type <T> itself is implemented using cached reflection and expression trees.

 ### Managed multi threading: